The Fine Art of Disinheriting an Heir: Effective Legal Tactics

 And if he gives a reason, can Tori say, “That isn’t true.
 I visited my dad every week!
 He was confused, and Alan probably helped confuse him!”

-If the judge decides that the trust isn’t fair, if they feel Peter’s actions were unconscionable, or if Alan because of mental infirmity forgot that Tori visited regularly, the judge can set the trust aside and remedy the situation with what’s called a “constructive trust” that would transfer some of Alan’s inheritance to his sister.
+If the judge decides that the trust isn’t fair, if they feel Peter’s actions were unconscionable, or if Alan because of mental infirmity forgot that Tori visited regularly, the judge can set the trust aside and remedy the situation with a “constructive trust” that would transfer some of Alan’s inheritance to his sister.

 Yes, we live in a world and a country where a judge can throw out the trust you’ve gone to so much trouble to set up because it’s considered unfair or unjust.
 I should add that there is no right to a jury trial in probate—so the judge’s word really does become law, and it’s very rare that an appellate court will overturn the decision of a court of equity.